Wyoming Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Wyoming

-The US Bureau of Labor Statistics does not track salary or employment data for bounty hunters.
+The Bureau of Labor Statistics (BLS) does not track salary or employment data for bounty hunters.
 However, because detectives and criminal investigators perform similar work in the public sector, we have used this career as a proxy.
-According to the BLS, as of 2015 there were 190 detectives and criminal investigators working in Wyoming, earning an average annual salary of $74,230.2 Projections Central estimates that employment for detectives and criminal investigators in Wyoming will grow by 5% through 2022.3
+According to the BLS, as of 2021 there were 170 detectives and criminal investigators working in Wyoming, earning an average annual salary of $81,650.2 This was below the national average of $90,370 during the same time period.3 Estimates are that employment for detectives and criminal investigators in Wyoming will grow by 6.7% through 2030.4